 - Add products to the Google marketplace, etc.

 You can create many advertising campaigns in four different areas: contextual advertising, email activity, social media services, and SMS.

-You can also analyze statistics, automate different activities (newsletters sorted by groups, events and dates, update ads for selected promotion channels, optimize Shopify conversion rate, etc.).
-Most of these PRO-features are available after installing specialized Shopify apps..
+You can also analyze statistics, automate different activities (newsletters sorted by groups, events and dates, update ads for selected promotion channels, optimize Shopify bounce rate, etc.).
+Most of these PRO-features are available after installing specialized Shopify apps.